Ravindra3609/Weather-dashboard/README.md

 <br/>

 <br />
-The app is developed using React.js and material-UI.
+This weather dashboard app is developed by using React.js and material-UI.

 <br/>